Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Introduction

 \section{Introduction}

-Questions in language serve as requests for information \citep{Hiz1978Questions}.
+Questions in language serve as requests for information \citep{Searle1969SpeechActs}.
 A speaker lacks information in their knowledge state and asks questions to gain this information.
-This process of acquiring information through questioning is essential for children to learn about the world and for adults to solve complex problems \citep{Geva2021Aristotle}.
-Different questions, however, vary in their level of informativeness.
-Some questions are more informative and then efficient to reach the problem's solution \citep{grand:LIPS}.
+This process of acquiring information through questioning is essential for children to learn about the world \citep{Chouinard2007} and for adults to solve complex problems \citep{Geva2021Aristotle}.
+Questions, however, vary in their level of informativeness, with some questions being more informative and efficient in reaching the problem's solution \citep{grand:LIPS}.

 Cognitive Science provides two interesting tools to study questions' informativeness: the 20 Questions Game as a test bed, and the Expected Information Gain (EIG) as a quantifying measure \citep{RUGGERI2015203}.
-The \emph{20 Questions game} consists of one player asking yes/no questions to identify the item the other player has in mind, from a pool of possible items.
+The 20 Questions game consists of one player asking yes/no questions to identify the item the other player has in mind, from a pool of possible items.
 In this context, the EIG \citep{shannon1948mathematical} measures questions' informativeness as the (expected) entropy reduction caused by a certain question in the space of possible items.
-For binary questions, the most informative ones partition the possible items into two equal clusters, where half are expected to receive a positive answer and the other half a negative answer.
+Most informative polar questions partition the possible items into two same-size clusters: items in one cluster are expected to receive a positive answer, and items in the other cluster are expected to receive a negative one.